Things to do in Prague, Czech Republic

 - Restaurace Mincovna – Situated in the heart of Prague – the Old Town Square.
 Nice Czech food AND really good Pilsner beer, like really gooood.
 It is drafted directly from a huge tank which gives it strong taste and smooth foam.
 Yummy!

-Looking for cheap food in Prague?
-Go to Restaurant Havelska Koruna – If you want to try a restaurant in authentic communist serve-yourself style, try this place.
+Looking for cheap food in Prague in the Czech Republic?
+Prague locals go to Restaurant Havelska Koruna – If you want to try a restaurant in authentic communist serve-yourself style, try this place.
 It is in a strategic location between Wenceslas Square and Old Town Square.
 Food is typical Czech and quick served.
 Nothing bad about it!
 And the prices are ridiculous ($2-7)

-- Tips for other good and cheap restaurants in the downtown:
+- Tips for other good and cheap restaurants in the downtown area of Prague in the Czech Republic:

 Lokál U Bílé Kuželky: https://goo.gl/maps/T7BBjkV9NGB2